Foreign policy of the George W. Bush administration: Bush Doctrine

 After the September 11 attacks, Bush's approval ratings increased tremendously.
 Bush decided to use his newfound political capital to fundamentally change U.S. foreign policy.
 He became increasingly focused on the possibility of a hostile country providing weapons of mass destruction (WMDs) to terrorist organizations.
-During his early 2002 State of the Union Address, Bush set forth what has become known as the Bush Doctrine, which held that the United States would implement a policy of preemptive military strikes against nations known to be harboring or aiding a terrorist organization hostile to the United States.
+During his State of the Union Address in January 2002, Bush set forth what has become known as the Bush Doctrine, which held that the United States would implement a policy of preemptive military strikes against nations known to be harboring or aiding a terrorist organization hostile to the United States.
 Bush outlined what he called the "Axis of Evil", consisting of three nations that, he argued, posed the greatest threat to world peace due to their pursuit of weapons of mass destruction and potential to aid terrorists.
 The axis consisted of Iraq, North Korea and Iran.
 Bush also began emphasizing the importance of spreading democracy worldwide, stating in 2005 that "the survival of liberty in our land depends on the success of liberty in other land."
 Pursuant to this newly-interventionist policy, the Bush administration boosted foreign aid and increased defense expenditures.
 Defense spending rose from $304 billion in fiscal year 2001 to $616 billion in fiscal year 2008.